abbysmal/gc-tracing/proposal.md

 [Sandmark](https://github.com/ocaml-bench/sandmark) was employed to measure performance impact of our implementatioThe report can be found [here](https://github.com/Engil/gc-tracing/blob/master/perf_report.pdf).

 The associated Jupyter notebook can be found as well for further analysis in this [repository](https://github.com/Engil/gc-tracing).
 A Docker image can be built for simpler setup.

+Early numbers showed a mean slowdown of 1% (comparing an active traced program and the current `trunk`) and a mean slowdown of 0.01% (comparing an non actively traced program with the current `trunk`).

 ## Tooling